AcquaNet/jd-ws-microservice-api-doc/source/includes/v3/_authentication-endpoint.md

 # Authentication Endpoint #

-Starting in WooCommerce 2.4 we introduced an Authentication Endpoint, This can be used by any app to allow users to generate API keys.
-This makes integration with WooCommerce API simpler because the user only needs to access a URL and click "accept".
+Starting in JD Atina Web Services Microservices 1.0.1 we introduced an Authentication Endpoint, This can be used by any app to allow users to generate API keys.
+This makes integration with JD Atina Web Services Microservices API simpler because the user only needs to access a URL and click "accept".
 After being redirected back to the app, the API keys will be sent in a POST request.

 The following image illustrates how it's done: